zo-fi/slo_wsd_ZFMA/README.md

 2. Context

 We trained a WSD model for Slovene with limited coverage (4,633 senses for 1,597 lemmas).
-The training was done by combining existing sentences into a combo_df with (non)matching sentence pairs (no sense definitions were used).
+The training was done by combining existing sentences into a dataset of (non)matching sentence pairs (no sense definitions were used).
 A mixed SLO-ENG train dataset was also used effectively.
 A complementary out-of-vocabulary dataset was used and we found a (non-significant) drop in OOV performance with larger training sets.
 Training was done using a 16 GB GPU, taking around 4 hours per model (depending on the number of included sentence combinations; enabled by layer freezing, using limited tokenizer size and gradient accumulation steps).
 Using _tmux_ was invaluable to avoid interruptions during training.

 3. Repo overview